gbravo1/dry_diagonal_traits_birds/README.md

 **1. AVONET Morphological data:**

 Obtained from AVONET (Tobias et al. 2021 https://onlinelibrary.wiley.com/doi/10.1111/ele.13898).
-This tables corresponds to the sheet called "AVONET_RAw_Data" in Supplementary dataset 1 (https://doi.org/10.6084/m9.figshare.16586228.v1).
+This table corresponds to the sheet called "AVONET_RAW_Data" in Supplementary dataset 1 (https://doi.org/10.6084/m9.figshare.16586228.v1).
 See metadata description in Tobias et al. (2021) and its supporting information.

 **2. List of birds of the dry diagonal:**

-This is a list put together by the Naka Lab in Brazil.
+This is a list put together by the Naka Lab at the Universidade Federal de Pernambuco (UFPE) in Brazil.
 Included fields can be defined as follows:

   * **Taxon**: Species name according to CBRO (Pacheco et al. 2021 https://link.springer.com/article/10.1007/s43388-021-00058-x)
-  * **Birdtree_tiplabel**: Name of species in the Jet el at (2012; https://birdtree.org/) phylogeny of birds.
+  * **Birdtree_tiplabel**: Name of species in the Jetz et al (2012; https://birdtree.org/) phylogeny of birds.
-  * **TaxCategory**: Denotes whetehr the taxon is a subpscies or a species.
-This dataset will be read filtering by species only.
+  * **TaxCategory**: Denotes whether the taxon is a subspecies or a species.
+This dataset is read filtering by species only.
-  * **Synonyms_Gbif**: name of this taxon by GBIF (https://www.gbif.org/species/212)
+  * **Synonyms_Gbif**: Name of this taxon according to GBIF (https://www.gbif.org/species/212).
-  * **DryDiagonal**: Denotes whether the taxon occurs in the Dry Diagonal.This field was added to enable a quick comparison with other South American birds.
+  * **DryDiagonal**: Denotes whether the taxon occurs in the Dry Diagonal.
+This field was added to enable a comparison with other South American birds (see below).
   * **Caatinga**: Denotes whether the species occurs in the Caatinga.
   * **Cerrado**: Denotes whether the species occurs in the Cerrado.
   * **Chaco**: Denotes whether the species occurs in the Chaco.
   * **Endemica**: Denotes the region where the species is endemic to.
-CA: Caatinga; CE: Cerrado; CH: Chaco; Q_: Stands for "Quase", meaning "almost endemic to", followed by the region.
-Some taxa also can be endemic to two regions e.g.: Caatinga/Cerrado CA/CH.
+CA: Caatinga; CE: Cerrado; CH: Chaco; Q_: Stands for "Quase", meaning "almost endemic to", followed by the two first letters of the region.
+Some taxa can also be endemic to two regions e.g.: Caatinga/Cerrado CA/CH.
   * **Comments**: Assorted comments on taxonomy, distribution, etc.

 **3. List of birds of South America:**